puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

     * A closing parenthesis
 * Optionally, the `inherits` keyword followed by a single class name
 * An opening curly brace
-* A block of arbitrary Puppet code, which generally contains at least one [resource declaration][resource]
+* A block of arbitrary Puppet code, which generally contains at least one [resource declaration][resource_declaration]
 * A closing curly brace

 ### Declaring a Class With `include`